a2o/snoopy/contrib/debian/README.Build.md

     dpkg -i ../libsnoopy_2.0.0rc5-1_amd64.deb

-NOTES: Debian package versionning is tricky when working on git repositories.
+NOTES: Debian package versioning is tricky when working on git repositories.
 You can keep track on per-commit version number using `git describe --tags`.